 SqCWD's Well Master Plan EIR contains plans for monitoring streamflow on Soquel Creek (ESA, 2011).
-A stream monitoring and adaptive management plan was submitted to the resource agencies in 2012.
-The Soquel Wharf Road shallow well and Nob Hill stream water level gauge were installed downstream of the O'Neill Ranch and City of Santa Cruz Beltz #12 wells.
+A stream monitoring and adaptive management plan including a new shallow monitoring well and stream water level gauge downstream of the planned O'Neill Ranch and City of Santa Cruz Beltz #12 wells will be submitted to the resource agencies in 2012.
 In its response to comments on Beltz #12 EIR, the City committed to partner with SqCWD in developing and implementing the plan (Almond, 2011).
-The report on baseline data will be submitted to the resource agencies in summer 2013 prior to the two new production wells coming online.